Dart-Code/Website/_docs/settings.md

 ## dart.evaluateGettersInDebugViews

+**Default:** `true`.

 Whether to evaluate getters in order to display them in debug views (such as the Variables, Watch and Hovers views).
-Defaults to `true`.

 ## dart.insertArgumentPlaceholders

+**Default:** `true`.

 Whether to insert argument placeholders during code completions.
-Defaults to `true`.
+This feature is automatically disabled when `enableCompletionCommitCharacters` is enabled.

 ## dart.lineLength

+**Default:** `80`.

 The maximum length of a line of code.
 This is used by the document formatter.
-Defaults to `80`.

 ## dart.promptToGetPackages

+**Default:** `true`.

 Whether to prompt to get packages when opening a project with out of date packages.
-Defaults to `true`.

 ## dart.pubAdditionalArgs

-Additional args to pass to `pub get` and `pub upgrade` commands (eg. `--packages-dir`).
+Additional args to pass to `pub get` and `pub upgrade` commands (eg. --packages-dir).

 ## dart.runPubGetOnPubspecChanges

+**Default:** `true`.

 Whether to automatically run `pub get` whenever pubspec.yaml is saved.
-Defaults to `true`.

 ## dart.vmAdditionalArgs

-Additional args to pass to the Dart VM when running/debugging apps.
+Additional args to pass to the Dart VM when running/debugging command line apps.

-# Custom Colors
+# Custom Color Settings

 Some colors in Dart Code can be customized using the `workbench.colorCustomizations` section in settings.
 Supported colors are:

 ## dart.closingLabels

-The color of the "closing label" annotations against constructor, method invocations and lists that span multiple lines.
+The color of the 'closing label' annotations shown against constructor, method invocations and lists that span multiple lines.
 If not supplied, the color for `tab.inactiveForeground` will be used.

-# Logging
+# Diagnostic Settings

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see [Enabling Logging](/docs/logging/).
-Each of these settings takes a file path and the containing folder must have already been created.

 ## dart.analyzerInstrumentationLogFile

-This enables very detailed logging in the analysis server that may be useful when trying to diagnose analysis server issues.
-For more information on capturing logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).
+The path to a log file for very detailed logging in the Dart analysis server that may be useful when trying to diagnose analysis server issues.
+For more information on capturing these logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).

 ## dart.analyzerLogFile

-This enables logging of communication between Dart Code and the analysis server.
-Messages are truncated after a few thousand characters but this is useful to when trying to understand how Dart Code is interacting with the analysis server.
-For more information on capturing logs, see [Analyzer Logging](/docs/logging/#analyzer).
+The path to a log file for communication between Dart Code and the analysis server.
+For more information on capturing these logs, see [Analyzer Logging](/docs/logging/#analyzer).

 ## dart.extensionLogFile

-This enables a low-traffic log file for basic extension and editor issues.
-For more information on capturing logs, see [Extension Logging](/docs/logging/#extension).
+The path to a low-traffic log file for basic extension and editor issues.
+For more information on capturing these logs, see [Extension Logging](/docs/logging/#extension).

 ## dart.flutterDaemonLogFile

-This enables logging of the `flutter daemon` communication which is the service that provides information about connected devices that is used in the status bar.
-For more information on capturing logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).
+The path to a log file for the `flutter daemon` communication which is the service that provides information about connected devices used to show in the status bar.
+For more information on capturing these logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).

 ## dart.flutterRunLogFile

-This enables logging of `flutter run` which is used to launch Flutter applications from VS Code.
+The path to a log file for `flutter run` which is used to launch Flutter applications from VS Code.
 This is useful when trying to diagnose issues with applications launching (or failing to) on simulators and devices.
-For more information on capturing logs, see [Flutter Run Logging](/docs/logging/#flutter-run).
+For more information on capturing these logs, see [Flutter Run Logging](/docs/logging/#flutter-run).

 ## dart.flutterTestLogFile

-This enables logging of `flutter test` which is used to run unit tests from VS Code.
+The path to a log file for `flutter test` which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
-For more information on capturing logs, see [Flutter Test Logging](/docs/logging/#flutter-test).
+For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

 ## dart.observatoryLogFile

-This enables logging of communication between Dart Code and Observatory (the VM debugger).
+The path to a log file for communication between Dart Code and Observatory (the VM debugger).
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.
-For more information on capturing logs, see [Observatory Logging](/docs/logging/#observatory).
+For more information on capturing these logs, see [Observatory Logging](/docs/logging/#observatory).

 ## dart.pubTestLogFile

-This enables logging of `pub run test` runs.
+The path to a log file for `pub run test` runs.
 This is useful when trying to diagnose issues with unit test executions.
-For more information on capturing logs, see [Pub Test Logging](/docs/logging/#pub-test).
+For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

 <!-- TODO: Other daiagnotics like analyzer observatory, etc. -->